eslint/eslint/docs/user-guide/configuring.md

 }
 ```

 In this example, the `eslint-config-myrules` package will be loaded as an object and used as the parent of this configuration.
+Similar to the `parser` setting, any package specified in `extends` is resolved from the configuration file location rather than the current working directory.

 **Note:** You can omit `eslint-config-` and ESLint will automatically insert it for you, similar to how plugins work.
 See [Shareable Configs](../developer-guide/shareable-configs) for more information.